ZYSF/gen1cpu/README.md

 # gen1cpu
 Finally, a CPU that isn't mind-numbingly complex.
 Batteries sold separately.

-Implemented in Verilog and featuring an independently-designed instruction set (completely copyright-free!).
+Implemented in Verilog and featuring an custom-designed instruction set (completely copyright-free!).

 ## Features

 * Basic integer maths
 * Basic control flow (decision-making, looping and function calls)
-* Basic system-/user-mode functionality, complete with mode switching, invalid-instruction handling and interrupt handling
+* Basic system-mode/user-mode functionality, complete with mode switching, invalid-instruction handling and interrupt handling
 * Built-in timer peripheral (so multitasking can be implemented without any additional peripherals, TODO: test that)
 * Reasonably lightweight (may not fit on all embedded FPGAs but should on recent/mid-range ones)
 * Custom [instruction set](InstructionSet.md) with no proprietary tricks (as far as I know I haven't used anything which aligns to any particular proprietary ISA, and the code is PUBLIC DOMAIN)